The American people deserve a simple, fair tax code and we are committed to serious reforms.

 The tax code is broken.
 It is a burden to taxpayers who must comply with over 70,000 pages of provisions and regulations.
 Each year, families and small businesses find themselves collectively spending more than six billion hours and $160 billion dollars to file their taxes.
 This is an unnecessary drag on our economy and robs taxpayers of time better spent with their family and growing their business.

 There are so many special loopholes and rules that roughly 90 percent of taxpayers must use either special software or paid professionals to help navigate and prepare their tax return.

 Over the last two decades, other countries have aggressively modernized and simplified their own tax systems.
 Today, the United States has the highest corporate tax rate in the industrialized world, making it harder for U.S. companies to grow and compete in the global economy.
 Comprehensive tax reform would foster the right climate to invest and create jobs in America instead of shipping those jobs overseas.

-On the Committee on Ways and Means, we are committed to common sense, comprehensive tax reform through a simpler, fairer, less costly tax code that eliminates special interest loopholes so that families can save more of their hard-earned money and allows employers the opportunity to hire and invest more in their businesses.
-Please visit the Committee on Ways and Means website to read more about our efforts toward tax reform.
+On the Ways and Means Committee, we are committed to common sense, comprehensive tax reform through a simpler, fairer, less costly tax code that protects taxpayers - not special interests.
+Please visit the Ways and Means Committee website to read more about our efforts toward tax reform.